vithu92/hackzurich2020_viroda/README.md

 # Welcome to our HackZurich2020 project on Github.

-We created a power full AR mobile app to help a Migros customer to make better decision and get information more easily when browsing goods at the store.
+We created a power full AR mobile app to help a Migros customer to make better decision and to get to information more easily while browsing goods at the store.

 Our system uses image recognition to allow tracking of various goods in 3D space with that we can show a lot of useful additional data without the need to touch a product and read the small prints on the back.